farm-ng/amiga-dev-kit/website/docs/apps/controller_app/README.md

 - Verify all status indicators in the Autoplot app's top bar are active and showing the expected states.
 - Check the [**Filter App**](/docs/apps/filter_app)
 to confirm that calibration and GPS settings are up-to-date.
-- If the robot does not respond to WASD commands, ensure that no other tasks are running and that the robot is in automode.
+- If the robot does not respond to WAD keyboard commands, ensure that no other tasks are running and that the robot is in automode.

 For further assistance, reach out to the [support team](mailto:support@farm-ng.com).